 One of them is that Eduardo did in fact go to New York in 2004 at the time when thefacebook.com was launched, to try and sell Facebook’s initial idea of ads to potential clients.

-At that time the company wasn’t making any money from The Facebook, so their pitch deck wasn’t based on revenue traction (actually they were still figuring out their business model overall).
+At that time the company wasn’t making any money from The Facebook, so their presentation wasn’t based on revenue traction (actually they were still figuring out their business model overall).
 Instead, they bet on solid numbers such as their user engagement, customer base and growth metrics.

-The biggest difference you’ll find from this pitch deck to an investor pitch deck used today is that there’s no Problem Slide.
+The biggest difference you’ll find from this presentation to an investor pitch deck used today is that there’s no Problem Slide.
 Facebook was pretty much creating the necessity for college students to interact in the digital world.
 A created necessity that turned so real and massive soon enough it was obvious it would need to transcend colleges and universities in the US.

 Our pitch deck at the 500 Startups demo day was the culmination of a 2 startup accelerator process, hours of rehearsal and dozens of adjustments thanks to the feedback from our mentors.
 Pitching on a Demo Day event is very different from pitching to an investor on a one-on-one meeting.
 I've blogged about it before: